 b.
 That we give approval to begin negotiating as soon as possible the terms of the construction loan not to exceed indebtedness of $5 million.

 c.
 That after construction we approve a mortgage of no more than $3.5 million.

 4. That we officially begin the “125 Years of Connecting” building fund on August 1, 2018.

 5. That we encourage members who have not yet made a commitment to do so now.

 6. That, since we now have a direction regarding what we will be building, members who have already made a commitment inform Gerry Heckmann regarding any changes they would like to make to their commitment.

 BUILDING PROJECT UPDATE

-The February edition of the building project status update is available at St. Paul in the gathering area.
+The July edition of the building project status update is available at St. Paul in the gathering area.
 If you aren’t able to pick up a copy in person or read it online, call the church office and we would be happy to mail one to you.